Neck pain while reviewing payroll tax deductions

 Only required for services delivered, NOT product or materials, to your business are reported.
 This means (a) personal payments (such as birthday or holiday gifts, sharing the cost of a car ride or meal, or paying a family member or another for a household bill) and (b) wages to employees are not reported here.

-Only payments that total $600 or more that were PAID DIRECTLY TO AN INDIVIDUAL are reported.
+Only payments that total $2,000 or more ($600 for tax years prior to 2026) that were PAID DIRECTLY TO AN INDIVIDUAL are reported.
 An individual would be a sole proprietor, independent contractor, freelancer, a self-employed person, consultant, or a vendor.

 In addition, any suppliers who do not file a corporate return are reportable.
 You need to ensure you have a W-9 on file to determine if an LLC requires a 1099-NEC or not because they have the option to file as a sole proprietor / partnership or as an S-Corp.